For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

 Well, in the mid-90s, people start to understand computers could not only be used for games, writing, and calculating.
 The area of personal computers began to enter the business world.
 Microsoft was leading the technology mostly based on IBM with his DOS and Windows system.

 He asked if I read George Orwell’s 1984 so far.
 Until this time, I never thought about political consequences or computer technologies as a central control system.
 My parents finally presented this book to me.
-I acknowledged to read it.
+I acknowledged reading it.

-After this project failed and disappointed -people would not have sold this system to banks -, pioneers left the room.
+After this project failed and disappointed -people would not have sold this system to banks – pioneers left the room.
 Many of them started their own projects.
-When it came to the later called Bitcoin thing, I got involved cause of my hacking skills.
+When it came to the later called Bitcoin thing, I got involved because of my hacking skills.

-It’s not that coding, hacking needs workarounds and concepts.
-So, I started to support some people, which are today co-founders like me of Bitcoin, around the time Satoshi Nakamoto appeared and finally brought the breakthrough in security and made the system unhackable by mathematical logic.
+It’s not that coding; hacking needs workarounds and concepts.
+So, I started to support some people, including co-founders, like me, of Bitcoin.
+Around the time Satoshi Nakamoto appeared, and finally brought the breakthrough in security and made the system unhackable by mathematical logic.

 Marco: Can you share the funniest or most interesting story that occurred to you in the course of your career?

-When I started to tell people, Bitcoin is money, everyone asked me how could it be money if there is no acceptance from merchants or governments, even countries like India and China haven’t got any exchanges and who will buy bitcoins “on the street”?
+When I started to tell people, Bitcoin is money.
+Everyone asked me how it could be money if there is no acceptance from merchants or governments.
+Even countries like India and China haven’t got any exchanges, and who will buy bitcoins “on the street”?
 At this point, I haven’t got real proof of work for my theses.
-But life always gives you the answer itself.
+Life always gives you the answer itself.

-I was actually in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
-My credit card did not work, because sometimes the machines could not accept Debit Cards from Europe.
-However, I just had 2 hours before leaving with the plane.
-And I couldn’t effort to pay this 5-star hotel.
+I was in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
+My credit card did not work because sometimes the machines could not accept Debit Cards from Europe.
+However, I just had 2 hours before leaving with the plane, and I couldn’t afford to pay for this 5-star hotel.

 I reached out to my bank.
-The call agent center guy couldn’t help me because it was nighttime in Germany and I have to wait, so he said until his manager can make a decision the next day.
+The call agent center guy couldn’t help me because it was nighttime in Germany, and I had to wait until his manager could decide the next day.
 Then he ends the call with the words: “Sorry, but sometimes shit happens!”

-I called a friend if he knew someone who maybe is willed to buy bitcoins against cash.
+I called a friend if he knew someone who maybe is willing to buy Bitcoins against cash.
 Suddenly I got 80 calls from people nearby.
-Last, not least, my friend collected money from someone I sent the bitcoins and got the money.
+Last but not least, my friend collected money from someone I sent the Bitcoins and got the money.
 I tried this in every country.
 I learned Bitcoin works globally already, without governments and banks.
-You just have to ask.
+You have to ask.

 Marco: Are you working on any meaningful nonprofit or social impact projects?
 How have you used your success to bring goodness to the world?